PyMoDAQ/pymodaq_femto/docs/src/usage/Features.rst

      - Time-domain ptychography
      - shg, thg, sd

-.. [*] shg: Second Harmonic Generation, thg: Third Harmonic Generation, sd: Self Diffraction, pg: Polarization Gating, tg: Transient Grating
+..
+[1] shg: Second Harmonic Generation, thg: Third Harmonic Generation, sd: Self Diffraction, pg: Polarization Gating, tg: Transient Grating
+..
+[2] Unfortunately, the DSCAN method has been removed from the public version of this code due to legal threats from a patent holder.